carefree0910/carefree-learn-doc/docs/design-principles.md

 </TabItem>
 <TabItem value="wnd">

-A `Wide & Deep` model generally splits the inputs into two parts, then feed them to a *wide* model and a *deep* model respectively.
+A `Wide & Deep` model basically splits the inputs into two parts, then feed them to a *wide* model and a *deep* model respectively.
 Concretely, a *wide* model takes in categorical features with `one_hot` encoding, while a *deep* model takes in numerical features and categorical features with `embedding` encoding.
 Its representation will be a little more complicated because it requires 2 `pipe`s:

 :::note pipe wide
 1. `transform` would be a `one_hot_only` transform.